helga-umrikh/Ingenium-/README.md

 ## Setting env

-To use Kinopoisk API you need to get the key from the Telegram bot @poiskkinodev_bot.
+To use PoiskKino API you need to get the key from the Telegram bot @poiskkinodev_bot.
 Also you read the documentation:
 ```
 https://api.poiskkino.dev/documentation